Tap the text to show or hide reading controls.

 …So her aesthetic is committed, I see.

-It looked like the Frost Empress was an iced-drinks-or-die type, all the way down to the bone.
+I stared blankly at the sight.
+The Frost Empress, it seemed, was an iced-drinks-or-die type, right down to the bone.

-“So, then.
-What is it you wished to say to me?”
+“So, then — what is it you wished to say to me?”

 “Arden.”